This company is not yet accredited. To learn more, see reviews below or submit your own.

 Sun Life Financial offers long-term and short-term disability insurance in addition to its many different benefits packages.
 This disability insurance helps you keep getting paid in the event that a disability prevents you from performing duties at work.

-Sun Life Financial Disability Insurance (formerly Assurant) Company Profile
+Sun Life Financial Disability Insurance (formerly Assurant) Company Information

 - Company Name: